 Did Taiwan initially follow the example of other foreign tea competitions?

-The basic implements of a porcelain lidded cup and tea bowl for tea assessment and judging were adopted from the tea industry in India.
+Only insofar as using basic implements of a porcelain lidded cup and tea bowl for tea assessment, which were adopted from the tea industry in India.

 How many tea competitions are there in Taiwan?

-Well, when my tea mentor and I finally had a moment on a Friday evening to sit down and list them from memory, we came up with this list of 25.
+The number of competitions produced by regional Farmers' Associations and well established tea trade associations is about 25 .
 There are also other competitions that are held less consistently by various enterprises, but these are the standard established competitions that are held on a bi-annual (spring and winter) or annual basis (Oriental Beauty and Black Tea).
 Most competitions are conducted by local farmers’ associations, so these are listed first.
-The sizes of these competitions vary greatly – from a hundred or so entries in the smallest to over 6000 entries in the biggest.
+The sizes of these competitions vary greatly – from only a hundred plus to over 6000 entries.